rohkapPersonal/ProjectTaskKatzion/README.md

     - Services__mdt
     - Rest_API_Field_Mapping__mdt
     - Rest_API_Sections__mdt
+ 4. **Remote Site Settings**
+    - TestURL.remoteSite (will change with real endpoints URL)

+  #### Objects and their usages
+  1. Transaction__c - Parent Object
+  2. TransactionItem__c - Child of Transaction__c object
+  3. Error_Log__c - To capture all the errors/exception occurred in the apex.
+  4. Services_mdt - To configure all the end points and its related details
+  5. Rest_API_Field_Mapping__mdt - To configure restfield mappint and sObject name, api name, its fields details.
+To fetch them dynamically and on the need basis.
+This metadata will also help when we have inbound integration to store the mapping of restfield and sObject field
+  6. Rest_API_Sections__mdt - To configure which section of JSON the field is related (future enhancements)

   #### Flow
   1. On creation, deletion or undelete of Transaction Item, its trigger checks Number of Transaction Items with Total Counts field value on its parent Transaction.